-NOTE: New bearings are pre-lubricated, additional lubrication is not required.
+NOTE: New bearings are pre-lubricated and additional lubrication is not required.

-(6) Insert the drive end bearing in the drive end shield with the shielded side of bearing toward the rotor and install the bearing retainer plate to hold the bearing in place.

-(7) Position the bearing and drive end shield on the rotor shaft and, while supporting the base of the rotor shaft, press the bearing and shield into position on the rotor shaft with the arbor press and Tool C-3769 (Fig. 75).
+- (6) Insert the drive end bearing in the drive end shield and install the bearing retainer plate to hold the bearing in place. - (7) Position the bearing and drive end shield on the rotor shaft and, while supporting the base of the rotor shaft, press the bearing and shield into position on the rotor shaft with arbor press and Tool C-3769 (Fig. 78).